‘Useful foil’ Lisa Page claims DOJ betrayal: ‘This is not how public servants should be treated’

 In an appearance on “The Rachel Maddow Show,” Ms. Page said the department failed her on two fronts — first by releasing her text messages with paramour Peter Strzok and then by not speaking out against attacks on her by President Trump and other Republicans.

-“This is not how public servants should be treated,” Ms. Page said, calling the text message release particularly “my Justice Department betraying us.”
+“This is not how public servants should be treated,” Ms. Page said in her first TV interview, calling the text message release to the press particularly “my Justice Department betraying us.”

+The messages not only indicated that she and Mr. Strzok were having an affair, but included several strong denunciations of Mr. Trump from both, including Mr. Strzok saying the investigation would serve as an “insurance policy.”

+Republicans have leaped on the attacks on Mr. Trump as suggesting the investigation was a political hit job by partisan “Swamp” members.

-She blamed the “betrayal” on Mr. Trump’s constant attacks on then Attorney General Jeff Sessions for setting her up to take pressure off himself.
+Ms. Page blamed the “betrayal” of the text releases on Mr. Trump’s constant attacks on then-Attorney General Jeff Sessions, whom she said wanted to take pressure off himself.

 Sign up for Daily Newsletters